-Customers of prototyping software, invision, reported reported a 57% increase in their product usage.
+Customers of prototyping software, invision, reported a 57% increase in their product usage.
 At Dialexa, we understand the value of making prototypes and putting them in front of people which is why we aim to start with conceptual prototyping early on in our process.

 I’ve sat in countless meetings over my career where our team was stuck and not sure how to move forward.
 To get over this hump a few of us would rally together and just build something; something that felt real, a prototype.
 This helped us thrive in environments with red tape, moving our projects from a state of paralysis to the next step.
 It was our secret sauce of getting small wins and executing on our big ideas.

-At Dialexa we help our clients articulate articulate their ideas in the form of beautiful tangible designs.
+At Dialexa we help our clients articulate their ideas in the form of beautiful tangible designs.
 We then apply practical user jobs and workflows to those designs creating clickable or animated prototypes.
 This helps our clients bring their ideas to life.
 Often, they take our prototypes to their leadership and conferences to generate excitement and buy-in.
-With conceptual prototyping we see big wins in these areas for our clients; alignment, clarity, risk mitigation, and support to move forward.
+With conceptual prototypes we see big wins in these areas for our clients; alignment, clarity, risk mitigation, and support to move forward.

 Moving Projects Forward with Conceptual Prototyping